ionic-team/ionic-docs/versioned_docs/version-v5/index.md

 ### Join the Community

-There are millions of Ionic developers in over 200 countries worldwide.
+There are millions of Ionic developers in o ver 200 countries worldwide.
 Here are some ways to join:

 <!-- prettier-ignore -->
 - <a href="https://forum.ionicframework.com/" target="_blank">Forum:</a> A great place for asking questions and sharing ideas.